mcantelon/fashion-quest/README.md

 To try any of these use Shoes to open run.rb and select which you'd like to play.

-Documentation is slowly evolving and can be found in:
+Documentation can be found in:

   docs/build/html/index.html